 - 1 Tbsp maple syrup mixed with 2 tbsp plant based milk second wash

-Roll out the dough on a lightly floured sheet of parchment paper.
+- Roll out the dough on a lightly floured sheet of parchment paper.
 It should be about 1/4 inch thick and a rectangle shape.
 Lay the long side in front of you and spread the cold walnut filling evenly on the dough leaving only 1/2 inch uncovered at the sides.
 You can add the soaked raisins, optional.

 - Roll using the parchment paper, the easiest way to go.
 Place on a baking sheet and brush with some plant based milk.
 Bake on 180C/375F for 30 to 35 minutes until light colored.

 - Brush the roll using up the whole second wash made of maple syrup and plant based milk.
 This will give the best golden glow!
 Keep an eye on it cause it can burn fast.
 Bake on for about 5 to 7 minutes until golden.